adityaMERN/mern-auth-crud/README.md

 Create your account and then after you are authorized you can create any post .
 You can delete the post as well as edit it by clicking at  3 dots.
 Other user will then be able to see your post once they make their account and will be able to like the post but can't delete other's post.

+ I then hosted the backend on heroku and the frontend on netlify.
+ Everything is working fine and this is the link to the full stack application:   https://post-auth-crud.netlify.app/